kotgres/kotgres/README.md

 It stands out because it is:

-✅ **Blazing fast**: between 1st and 2nd place among the most used Kotlin/Java ORM for Postgres (according to our benchmarks)
+✅ **Blazing fast**: trading blows with ORMLite as the fastest Kotlin/Java ORM for Postgres (according to our benchmarks)

-✅ **Simple, opinionated & low-api surface**: only one way to do things to avoid confusion
+✅ **Simple &low-api surface**: only one way to do things to avoid confusion

-✅ **Postgres-only**: no other databases will ever be integrated, allowing us to achieve the best performance
+✅ **Postgres-only**: to keep things simple and maximize performance (no other databases will ever be integrated)

 ✅ **Extensible**: you can accommodate any use cases by adding new operators, using raw queries, ...

-✅ **No-config**: more XML or YAML files, only minimal annotations on your entities
+✅ **No-config**: no more XML or YAML files, only minimal annotations on your entities

-✅ **Clean architecture friendly**: more XML or YAML files, only minimal annotations on your entities
+✅ **Clean architecture friendly**: does not leak into your domain or presentation layers

 ## Installation